aoriens/news-service/README.md

 A news entry.
 Fields:

-- `id` - the entity identifier.
+- `news_id` - the entity identifier.
 An integer, required.
 - `title` - the news title.
 A string, required.
 - `date` - the issue date.
 A [Day](#Day), required.
 - `text` - the news body text.
 It is considered as a plain Unicode text.